SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 The `visualize` command can generate two graphical representations of the analysis that chunking performed to learn a rule.
-While the explainer provides more date, these images are the easiest and most effective ways to quickly understand how a chunk was formed, especially for particularly complex chunks.
+While the explainer provides more data, these images are the easiest and most effective ways to quickly understand how a chunk was formed, especially for particularly complex chunks.
 The visualizer can create two types of chunking-related images:

 1. An image that shows the entire instantiation graph at once and how it contributed to the learned rule.
-Use the command visualize ebc analysis to create a very informative graph that shows all rules that fired in a substate with arrows that indicate dependencies between actions in one rule and conditions in others.
+Use the command `visualize ebc_analysis` to create a very informative graph that shows all rules that fired in a substate with arrows that indicate dependencies between actions in one rule and conditions in others.
 In addition to all of the dependencies between the rules